Toe box: Ballet

 Ballet pointe shoes have highly specialized toe boxes, as the end of the toe boxes, called the platform, must bear a dancer's entire weight when dancing en pointe.
 This is a pressure of about 220 psi or 1.5 MPa.
 When a dancer leaps and lands en pointe, the higher transient load, acting on the same area, briefly creates a much higher pressure.
 The toe box is a rigid socket, built from layers of paper, glue, and fabric (usually burlap), and covered with a satin fabric.
 They sometimes contain plastic, but this tends to produce a stiff shoe and is not popular.
 The toe boxes start out too stiff to dance in, and must be broken in; after a certain amount of dancing, depending on technique and conditions, the toe boxes become too soft to support the foot.
 Reinforcement with fresh glue may postpone the date when the shoes must be replaced.

 The toe box of a pointe shoe must be carefully fitted, with width of the toe box according with the dancer's toe shape.
-When the dancer stand with the feet pointing straight ahead and parallel (sixth position), and bends their knees deeply without raising their heels from the floor (a demi-plié), the feet lengthen; the toes should just touch the platform when in this position.
+When the dancer stands with the feet pointing straight ahead and parallel (sixth position), and bends their knees deeply without raising their heels from the floor (a demi-plié), the feet lengthen; the toes should just touch the platform when in this position.
 The top of the toe box should be long enough that the throat (edge) falls a bit beyond the far end of the third phalanx, covering it entirely.
 Dancers often wear specialized padding around and between their toes.